leonnariley18-ui/the-cloud/README.md

 2. PIN is hashed with SHA-256 + a salt before storing in Supabase
 3. Session stored in `sessionStorage` — closing the tab requires re-entry
 4. Data auto-saves to Supabase 2 seconds after any change (debounced)

+---

+*built in one conversation. logged with love.*